 Interpersonal skills are essential for work or communicating with others.
 This lesson discusses how to create and improve upon current interpersonal skills.

 20. Body Language in the Workplace

-This lesson examines the importance of body language in the workplace, and gives you several practical examples to boost your non-verbal communication skills and enhance your professional image.
+This video examines the importance of body language in the workplace and gives you several practical examples to boost your non-verbal communication skills and enhance your professional image.

 21. Body Language During a Job Interview